92hackers/dive-into-source/README.md

 1. Count lines of code, total files, and ranking of folders based on including lines of code.

-See [Benchmark](#benchmark) for the performance compared to other similar tools.
+Dive-into-source owns high performance, See [Benchmark](#benchmark) for the performance compared with other similar tools.

 ### Advanced

-1. Generate calling-link between all functions or methods
+1. Generate calling-graph between all functions or methods
-2. Generate data objects
+2. Generate dataStructure-definitions-graph of all codebase modules

 ### Ultimate